Tutorial Gateway

 Arrays.copyOf(T[] Array, int newLength, Class<? extends T[]> newType);

-• Array: This is the Original Array.
-We are going to use the Arrays.copyOf method to copy this array to a new array.
+• Array: This is the Original.
+We will use the Java copyOf method to copy this array to a new one.

 • newlength: Please specify the length of the new array.
-Based on the length, array elements truncated or extended (with default values)
+Based on the length, elements truncated or extended (with default values)

 • newType: Please specify the class type you want to apply for your new array.